dbalaban/WaypointLearning/README.md

 the second line contains the x-y position of the obstacle all other entries contain values that I suspect will be useful features to train on, they are mostly time stamps and state features at those times.
-6

-to get data with a set waypoint runt he following executable with 12 parameters:
+to get data with a set waypoint run the following executable with 12 parameters:

 ./bin/eval p1 p2 p3 p4 p5 p6 p7 p8 p9 p10 p11 p12